 Tour Area Wineries

 Sonoma County is the largest wine producing region in Northern California, and no matter which part of the county you visit, you will find wineries and tasting rooms to discover.
+In fact, there are so many beautiful wineries in Sonoma that you will be spoiled for choice.
 Sebastopol is no exception.

 Region at the Barlow is the premier wine tasting destination in the town center.
 It features the wines of 25 Sonoma County wineries.
 If you are on a brief visit to Sebastopol, Region is likely your best bet to sample the wines of many local producers.